 This is less of a planning method but can be useful as a way to think of what to write about.
 The technique is simple.
 What words do you associate with the topic or question?
 It doesn’t matter what the words are or if they are even connected as the aim is to write down any words you think of.
 When you have about 8-10 words on the paper then you should start to see ways to connect some of them together in your writing.

 Using our example of technology above you could have a random list like this

 Some things to take away!

-Almost everyone at Cambridge First level uses the double copy approach.
-There’s nothing wrong with it but in the pressure of an exam it can affect your ability to write an answer in the answer booklet.
-It can also affect your organisation of ideas.
+A lot of students at Cambridge First level uses the double copy approach.
+There’s nothing wrong with it but in the pressure of an exam it can affect your ability to write an answer in the answer booklet and it can also affect your organisation of ideas.
 We think it’s extremely inefficient and planning is a much better approach to writing.
 The planning techniques here are just some of the many ways you can create a writing plan.
 Choose one that suits you best.
 In the long term it is the only way to write.
-Take a look at our top Cambridge First writing tips as well.
+Take a look at our top Cambridge First writing tips blog post as well.